Reading Time: 24 minutes

 A truck is traditionally marketed for its powerful engine, which is capable of towing and hauling larger loads.
 Despite this, we should note that the most powerful engine option isn’t always the best choice.
 It may mean more to you to save on fuel with a V6 than the added horsepower you will never need with a big V8 if you rarely tow.

-If you are looking into buying a new or used truck or pickup from a dealer such as Cars4Cash or Carmax in the Cheapest State to Buy a Truck, you must decide how you will get it back home.
+Are you looking into buying a new or used truck or pickup from dealers like Cars4Cash or Carmax?
+If the cheapest state to buy a truck is not yours, how you will get it back home?
 Self-Transport Your Vehicle?
 Beware the Pitfalls and Potholes shows you what can happen if you decide to move your pickup by yourself.

 Cheapest State to Buy a Truck | Top states for pre-owned truck sales